seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Continued so, until we thought he died.

 **CORNELIUS**
-By the queen’s dram she swallow’d.
+By the queen's dram she swallow'd.

 **CYMBELINE**
 O rare instinct!